Rotator cuff tear: Size

 According to a study which measured tendon length against the size of the injured rotator cuff, researchers learned that as rotator cuff tendons decrease in length, the average rotator cuff tear severity is proportionally decreased, as well.
 This shows that larger individuals are more likely to develop a severe rotator cuff tear if they do not "tighten the shoulder muscles around the joint".

 Position

-Another study observed 12 different positions of movements and their relative correlation with injuries occurred during those movements.
+Another study observed 12 different positions of movements and their relative correlation with injuries that occurred during those movements.
 The evidence shows that putting the arm in a neutral position relieves tension on all ligaments and tendons.

 Stretching

 One article observed the influence of stretching techniques on preventive methods of shoulder injuries.
 Increased velocity of exercise increases injury, but beginning a fast-movement exercise with a slow stretch may cause muscle/tendon attachment to become more resistant to tearing.

 Muscle groups

 When exercising, exercising the shoulder as a whole and not one or two muscle groups is also found to be imperative.
-When the shoulder muscle is exercised in all directions, such as external rotation, flexion, and extension, or vertical abduction, it is less likely to develop a tear of the tendon.
+When the shoulder muscle is exercised in all directions, such as external rotation, flexion, extension, or vertical abduction, it is less likely to develop a tear of the tendon.